New-Resolve/deceptgold/deceptgold/docs/docs/index.md

 # Welcome to Deceptgold

-Deceptgold is a cybersecurity tool that transforms attacks into tokenized value using blockchain technology.
+Deceptgold is a cutting-edge cybersecurity platform that transforms intrusion attempts into tokenized value through hybrid Web2 and Web3/Blockchain honeypot simulations.

 ## Getting Started